Heather McHugh

-In 1998 McHugh received the Folger Library's O.B.
-Hardison Prize for a poet who excels in teaching.
-In 1999 she was elected a Chancellor of the Academy of American Poets and received the PEN/Voelker Award.
+In 1998, McHugh received the Folger Library's O.B.
+Hardison Prize, recognising her as a poet who excels in teaching.
+In 1999, she was elected a Chancellor of the Academy of American Poets and received the PEN/Voelker Award.
 During this year, her poetry was anthologized in The New Bread Loaf Anthology of Contemporary American Poetry, alongside poets laureate like Rita Dove and Robert Pinsky, and other contemporaries like Charles Wright, Lucille Clifton, James Tate, Philip Levine, and Marilyn Hacker.
 McHugh also began to serve as a judge for numerous poetry competitions, including the National Poetry Series and the Laughlin Prize.
 She was a member of the Board of Directors for the Associated Writing Programs between 1981 and 1983.
 She served on the Literature Panel for the National Endowment for the Arts during 1983 and 1986.
 In 1991, she was the Coal-Royalty Chair at the University of Alabama.
 In 1992, McHugh was the Elliston Poet at the University of Cincinnati.
 In 1991, she was the visiting professor at the University of Iowa and, in 1994, at the University of California at Los Angeles.

 She takes editing collections of younger poets seriously, and helped to select poems for Hammer and Blaze: a Gathering of Contemporary American Poets (2001), published by the University of Georgia Press, which she co-edited with Ellen Bryant Voigt.
-About her job guest editing Ploughshares in Spring 2001, McHugh writes, "The sheer syntactical elegance of many of these new poems suggests an instrumental refinement for which I'm grateful: I'm an old Richard Wilbur/Anthony Hecht fan, and have had reason now and then to regret, during my quarter century of teaching in M.F.A. programs, the relative unfashionability of rhetorical flourish."
+About her role in guest editing Ploughshares in Spring 2001, McHugh writes, "The sheer syntactical elegance of many of these new poems suggests an instrumental refinement for which I'm grateful: I'm an old Richard Wilbur/Anthony Hecht fan, and have had reason now and then to regret, during my quarter century of teaching in M.F.A. programs, the relative unfashionability of rhetorical flourish."

 At the end of 2001, McHugh's sixth collection of poetry, The Father of the Predicaments, was published by the Wesleyan University Press.
 That same year, McHugh, with Nikolai Popov, received the first International Griffin Poetry Prize in translation for Glottal Stop: 101 Poems by Paul Celan.
-Her next poetry collection, Eyeshot, was published in (2003) by Wesleyan University Press, and her latest collection, Upgraded to Serious, was released in 2009 both by Copper Canyon Press in the US and by Anansi in Canada.
+Her next poetry collection, Eyeshot, was published in 2003 by Wesleyan University Press, and her latest collection, Upgraded to Serious, was released in 2009 both by Copper Canyon Press in the US and by Anansi in Canada.

 McHugh was a judge for the 2012 Griffin Poetry Prize.

+In 2020, Copper Canyon Press published Mchugh's Muddy Matterhorn, a collection of poems from the previous decade, which the New York Times described as "a vortex of strangeness", where "high and low interchange in Dickinson-like reversals".
+In 2023, McHugh collaborated with artist Lior Shamriz, who created music and visuals to a selection of six of her poems.